dustinwhisman/spacedoor/src/how-to-play/combat.md

   ### Attacking

-  On a player's turn, if they choose to attack, they roll with their Tough modifier.
+  On a player's turn, if they choose to attack, they roll with their Tough modifier for most weapons, or whichever modifier best applies for the weapon they are using, such as Sharp for a sniper rifle.
 On a failure, they deal no damage or special effects based on their weapon.
-On a mixed success, they deal 1d6 damage plus any extra damage or effects described by their weapon.
-On a success, they deal 2d6 damage plus any extra damage or effects described by their weapon.
+On mixed success and success rolls, they deal damage based on whatever weapon they are using and apply special effects accordingly.
+This typically means half as much damage or effect on mixed success rolls, compared to successful rolls.

-  On critical failures, the attack backfires and the player takes 1d6 damage.
-On critical successes, the damage dice are doubled.
+  On critical failures, the attack backfires and the player takes the equivalent of whatever their weapon does on a mixed success.
+On critical successes, the damage dice and any special effects are doubled.
 For example, on a shotgun attack, the primary target would take 4d6 damage, and adjacent targets would take 2d6 damage.

   Certain weapons do not deal damage, but instead, they have special effects, such as restraining, blinding, or stunning enemies.
-If using those weapons, ignore the damage dice dealt to the enemy, and use the level of success to determine how effective that special effect is.
 For example, a mixed success from a net gun attack might mean that the enemy has its legs wrapped up in the net, but their hands are free and they still have access to their weapons.

   Enemies also make attack rolls and deal damage according to the same rules as the players.
 It is up to the GM how they want to handle modifiers and the